-- 1. Everyone has the right to liberty and security of person.
-No one shall be deprived of his liberty save in the following cases and in accordance with a procedure prescribed by law: - (e) the lawful detention of persons for the prevention of the spreading of infectious diseases, of persons of unsound mind, alcoholics or drug addicts or vagrants - Positive duty to put in place effective protection of persons at risk to prevent DOLS of which the authorities have or ought to have knowledge - Cheshire West and Chester Council v P [2014] UKSC 19: acid test for DOLS: where P is under continuous / constant supervision and control and not free to leave his or her residence - MCA 2005 s1(6) "least restrictive option" before best interests decision is made or act done, "regard must be had" to whether purpose sought can be achieved in way which is "less restrictive of the person's rights and freedom of action." - No DoH guidance yet relating to those deprived of liberty during the Covid-19 pandemic - In order to avoid disabled person experiencing DOLs that is unnecessary care and support need to be provided
+1. Everyone has the right to liberty and security of person.
+No one shall be deprived of his liberty save in the following cases and in accordance with a procedure prescribed by law:

+(e) the lawful detention of persons for the prevention of the spreading of infectious diseases, of persons of unsound mind, alcoholics or drug addicts or vagrants

+- Cheshire West and Chester Council v P [2014] UKSC 19: acid test for DOLS: where P is under continuous / constant supervision and control and not free to leave his or her residence - MCA 2005 s1(6) "least restriction option" - before a best interests decision is made or act done, "regard must be had" to whether the purpose sought can be achieved in a way that is "less restrictive of the person's rights and freedom of action." - In order to avoid disabled person experiencing DOLs that is unnecessary care and support need to be provided